Best CGM Devices For Weight Loss (2026)

 Which Ones Make the Most Sense if You are Planning to Use a CGM for Weight Loss?

-If you are planning to use a CGM for weight loss, Stelo and Lingo are usually the most natural place to start.
-That is mainly because they are designed for adults who want glucose feedback for everyday decision-making, not for insulin dosing or diabetes treatment.
+If your goal is weight loss, Stelo and Lingo are the most natural place to start — mainly because they’re built for adults who want glucose feedback for everyday decisions, not for insulin dosing or diabetes treatment.

-Looking at the apps, they are more similar than different.
-Both let you track food and exercise.
-Both give insights.
-Both include learning content inside the app experience.
-The bigger difference is in how the information is presented.
-Dexcom emphasizes things like trends, Time in Range, Average Glucose, and meal logging, while Lingo adds its daily Lingo Count to summarize how your day went.
+The apps are more similar than different.
+Both let you track food and activity, both give you insights, both include some learning content built into the experience.
+Where they diverge is how they present the information.
+Stelo leans into trends, Time in Range, and Average Glucose alongside meal logging.
+Lingo adds a daily Lingo Count — kind of a summary score for how your day went glucose-wise.

 Can the Prescription CGMs Still Be Used for Weight Loss?